-Using GetSocial’s Analytics Dashboard you can track user engagement, conversions, organic growth to optimize your growth channels for the referral campaign.
+Tip: try using GetSocial’s Analytics Dashboard to track user engagement, conversions, and organic growth to optimize your growth channels for the referral campaign.

-Sometimes it takes a while for the referral program to start in full swing and it is primarily because credibility takes some time to establish.
-Even though referral campaigns offer instant gratification along with valued incentives, some users need a bit of convincing to implement the actions associated with the program.
+Sometimes it takes a while for the mobile referral program to start in full swing, and it is primarily because credibility takes some time to establish.
+Even though referral campaigns offer instant rewards along with valued incentives, some users need a bit of convincing to implement the actions associated with the program.

-The only way to encourage these users to become a part of your referral campaign, is to follow up with them and gently remind them of the offer.
-But remember, the number of times you notify them of the ongoing offer should be modest enough to not be considered as spam.
+The only way to encourage these users to become a part of your referral campaign is to follow up with them and gently remind them of the offer.
+But remember, the number of times you notify them of the ongoing offer should be modest enough so the users do not consider your actions as spam.

 Here are a few ways to execute a follow up:

 - An email that reinforces the incentives offered and encourages them to take part in the referral campaign.
-Also one that lets them know whenever a friend onboards.
+Also, the one that lets them know whenever a friend onboard.

-- A push notification every time a friend of their accepts the invite and joins the app.
+- A push notification every time their friend accepts the invite and joins the app.

-- An email or a push notification regarding when the campaign is ending and how you’d love them to become a part of it.
+- An email or push notification about when the campaign is ending and how you’d love them to become a part of it.

-- Implement live chats and form a community so that users can find motivation in one another, and stay up-to-date with all the news related to the app.
+- Implement live chats and form a community so that users can motivate each other and stay up-to-date with all the news related to the app.

 - Incorporate activity feeds to liven up your community.